chrylarson/30DaysOfHabit/_posts/blog/2016-12-19-lambda-elasticsearch.markdown

 I setup a GET method for my API Resource.
 For the GET method I modified the *Integration Request* by setting the *Body Mapping Templates* to the first option, When no template matches the request Content-Type header.

 Then I added a Content-Type of application/json and for the template I selected Generate template: *Method request passthrough*.
-This creates a mapping the passes all the header data to the Lambda function.
+This creates a mapping that passes all the header data to the Lambda function.

 ### Integration Request, Body Mapping Templates, application/json, Method request passthrough mapping template
 ~~~~